malcolmcampbell/interactivetest/index.md

 Scroll down for more examples.

-Time-specific accessibility - Middlemore Hospital
+Time-specific accessibility - Middlemore Hospital.
+Move from left to right for rush hour (5PM).
+Move from right to left for night time (3AM).

 <iframe id="middlemore" src="middlemoretimespecific.html" height="700" width="700"></iframe>